 To many people, treasury management can seem rather dull and time-consuming.
 However, this effort in the short term is crucial if a business is going to prosper in the long term.

 Meeting your commitments

-Good treasury management allows businesses to honour their financial obligations on time.
+Good treasury management allows businesses to honor their financial obligations on time.
 It ensures that business owners can pay all their costs, such as staff salaries, supplier invoices and corporate taxes.

-Efficient cash management also means a better visibility of a company’s cash flow.
+Efficient cash management also requires clear visibility of a company’s cash flow.
 By identifying where and when cash comes in or goes out, businesses can make more informed decisions and financial savings.